Functional Amputee Rehabilitation

 Learning Objectives

-1. Identify the functional requirements for each of the five Medicare Functional Classification Levels (K-Level).
+1. Examine the functional requirements for each of the five Medicare Functional Classification Levels (K-Level).

 3. Interpret examination findings as the basis for your treatment plan.